Philosophy, politics and economics: History

 During the 1960s some students started to critique the course from a left-wing perspective, culminating in the publication of a pamphlet, The Poverty of PPE, in 1968, written by Trevor Pateman, who argued that it "gives no training in scholarship, only refining to a high degree of perfection the ability to write short dilettantish essays on the basis of very little knowledge: ideal training for the social engineer".
 The pamphlet advocated incorporating the study of sociology, anthropology and art, and to take on the aim of "assist(ing) the radicalisation and mobilisation of political opinion outside the university".
 According to Andy Beckett, in response, some minor changes were made, with influential leftist writers such as Frantz Fanon and Régis Debray being added to politics reading lists, but the core of the programme remained the same.
 However, Bhaskar, another leader of the movement to reform PPE, argued that within a couple of years of the publication of the critique, "...the structure of PPE had been transformed.
 You could now do sociology, you could do Hegel, you could do Marx, continental philosophy, and these were permanent effects at the Oxford undergraduate level".

 Christopher Stray has pointed to the course as one reason for the gradual decline of the study of classics, as classicists in political life began to be edged out by those who had studied the modern greats.

 Political theorists Dario Castiglione and Iain Hampsher-Monk have described the course as being fundamental to the development of political thought in the UK since it established a connection between politics and philosophy.
 Previously at Oxford, and for some time subsequently at Cambridge, politics had been taught only as a branch of modern history.

+From the 1980s, PPE degrees were introduced in other universities, such as at the University of York in 1986.
+However, the Oxford PPE remained dominant in British politics in the 21st century, despite PPE degrees being introduced by universities such as Durham and Lancaster as well as York, and similar programmes being available at Cambridge.
+This has been attributed to the self-perpetuating nature of its reputation for producing top politicians.
+By 2020, a century after its introduction, the degree had spread to 33 universities in the UK and to a total of 172 institutions in 33 countries around the world.